treigerm/treigerm.github.io/index.md

   <a href="https://scholar.google.com/citations?hl=en&user=kHU8HVsAAAAJ">Google Scholar</a> |
   <a href="https://www.linkedin.com/in/tim-reichelt-7ab114250/">LinkedIn</a> |
   <!-- <a href="/assets/cv.pdf">CV</a> | -->
-  E-Mail: `lastname` at `robots.ox.ac.uk`
+  E-Mail: `lastname` at `physics.ox.ac.uk`
   </p>
   <p>
-  I am a PhD student at the University of Oxford lucky to be supervised by
+  I am a postdoc in the <a href="https://www.physics.ox.ac.uk/research/group/climate-processes">Climate Processes group</a> at the University of Oxford, working on developing novel compression algorithms for atmospheric data.
+  I have broad interests in probabilistic machine learning, Bayesian statistics, and deep learning.
+  On a high-level, I like to <i>build tools which help people make better data-driven decisions</i>.
+  Before my postdoc I was PhD student in Oxford supervised by
   <a href="http://www.cs.ox.ac.uk/people/luke.ong/personal/">Luke Ong</a> and
   <a href="https://www.robots.ox.ac.uk/~twgr/">Tom Rainforth</a>
   as part of the <a href="https://aims.robots.ox.ac.uk/">AIMS Centre for Doctoral Training</a>.
-  I have broad interests in probabilistic machine learning, Bayesian statistics and deep learning.
-  On a high-level, I like to <i>build tools which help people make better data-driven decisions</i>.
-  More specifically, I do research in the field of probabilistic programming languages (PPLs).
-The goal of PPLs is to automate inference for any type of probabilistic model that could be expressed in a programming language.
   </p>
   </div>
   </div>